MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 - Rename the File: Change the file extension from "JSON file.txt" to "JSON file.json".
 Confirm and save the changes.

 - Upload to TunePad:Open TunePad.
 Go to Project > Import.
 Select the renamed file "JSON file.json" and upload it.

--
-You should now have the project imported into TunePad, ready for use.
+You should now have the project imported into TunePad and ready for use.